mluyo3414/katacoda-scenarios/1-installing-jenkins-using-helm/step3.md

 ![Helm Logo](./../assets/values.png)

-Now let's run the command (still with `--dry-run` as we are not installing yet!):
+Now let's run a similar command that allows us to pass a file using the flag `-f` (still with `--dry-run` as we are not installing yet!):

 `helm install jenkins jenkins/jenkins -n jenkins --version 3.3.21 -f values.yaml --dry-run | less`{{execute}}

-### A trick for when you don't have Helm in all machines:
+### Side note: A trick for when you don't have Helm in all machines

 **Did you notice how you were able to see all the resources that were going to be created in your Kubernetes cluster when you added the `--dry-run` command (pod, secret, ConfigMap, etc)?**